Components / Not Officially Disclosed

 Key Points

-In the ui44 database, Not Officially Disclosed is categorized under AI components.
+In the ui44 database, Not Officially Disclosed is categorized under Connectivity components.
 For a comprehensive explanation of all component types, consult the components glossary.

 Why Not Officially Disclosed Matters in Robotics